 Who?
 A curious school drop-out who is passionate about working, and holds a great interest for exploring the world, cultures and challenging established points of views.
 Humanist with dedicated interest for the people and societies around me.
 With my own personal mission to contribute towards a better world.
 Small steps taken every day.

 Why?
-A former colleague (thank you, Bente!) challenged me to start writing about my life & thoughts as a young entrepreneur – and I can guarantee that this blog is nowhere near fashion & pink pages..
-Instead, I hope that my readers can see that there are so many other exciting career paths where you can work in a global context, with exciting technology, people from all continents, urgent environmental issues and contribute towards a low-emission industry that transports 90% of everything.
+A former colleague (thank you, Bente!) challenged me to start writing about my life & thoughts as a young entrepreneur – and I can guarantee that this blog is nowhere near a fashion blog..
+I hope that my readers can see that there are so many exciting career paths across the ocean industries where you can work in a global context, with exciting technology, people from all continents, urgent environmental issues and contribute towards a low-emission industry that transports 90% of everything.
 This blog is about how I think and react on the world around me, whether its work related or more personal.

 How?
 I have always been one for taking independent choices.
-Stubborn, always asking the “why?!” and “what if?!”s, refusing to follow the herd without knowing why or what’s down the alternative path.
+Stubborn, always asking the “why?!” and “what if?!”s, refusing to follow the flock without knowing why or exploring what’s down the alternative path.

 I didn’t fit well into a school where learning the correct answer by heart was more important than understanding and investigating how things was connected – or how knowledge could be applied in our everyday life.
 So at 16 I chose to leave school, starting to work and moving out from my parents’ home – taking responsibility for my own future both financially and practically.